nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Unique profiles**<br>

 Connectify checks for the uniqueness of a profile by its `NAME`.
 It doesn't allow you to create two profiles with the same name.
-If you happen to have two clients with the exact same name, you can possibly further differentiate them by adding some notes in brackets!
+If you happen to have two clients with the exact same name, we suggest differentiating them by adding some notes in brackets!

 e.g. `John Doe (Company A)` vs `John Doe (Company B)`